What are the most spectacular roads in Chile?

 Laguna Casiri Hembra and Laguna Casiri Macho are a pair of stunning high-altitude mountain lagoons located in the Arica and Parinacota Region of Chile.
 Situated near the Bolivian border, the road to these lakes is one of the highest driving routes in the country, surrounded by a dramatic landscape of volcanoes.

-Volcán Putana is a stratovolcano located in the Antofagasta region of Chile.
-A former mine access road climbs up to 5.779m (18,959ft) above the sea level.
+Volcán Putana is a stratovolcano located on the border between Chile and Boilivia.
+A former mine access road climbs up to 5.779m (18,959ft) above sea level.
 It’s one of the highest roads on Earth.

 A gravel road to the Damas Pass border in the Andes